Spicy-Boy/Bone-Pickaxe-Mod/README.md

 # Bone-Pickaxe-Mod
 A mod for Better Than Wolves that adds new tools to the game.
-This is essentially a port of Super Better Than Wolves!

-The aim of this version of SBTW is to be compatible with other addons.
-For example, Bone Pick Mod can be played with Deco and Better Terrain, Yany's Stuff & Things, and Sock's Crops.
+This project is essentially a port of Super Better Than Wolves!
+The aim is to make SBTW compatible with other addons.
+For example, Bone Pickaxe Mod can be played with Deco, Better Terrain, and Sock's Crops.
+Pre-2.0, it was also compatible with Yany's Stuff & Things.

 Official Forum Thread: https://sargunster.com/btwforum/viewtopic.php?t=10195